Reviews & First Drives

 Headlights, Proportions, and the Rejection of the 996 Look

-The 997's most immediately recognisable departure from its predecessor was the headlight design.
+The 997's most immediately recognizable departure from its predecessor was the headlight design.
 The 996 had introduced oval, integrated units that shared components with the Boxster and earned the nickname "fried-egg lights" among critics.
 The 997 replaced these with rounder, more distinctly shaped headlights that referenced the classic 911s of the 1960s and 1970s.
 It was a deliberate aesthetic correction, and it worked.
 Purists who had quietly tolerated the 996 suddenly found the 911 desirable again on sight alone.

 The broader silhouette retained the 911's familiar long-nose, short-deck proportions and the unmistakable rear-engined hunch.
 Porsche widened the rear haunches slightly to accommodate the performance variants without creating a visual disconnect between the standard and performance models.
 The result was a cohesive lineup where a base Carrera and a GT3 shared an obvious family identity.